 Cafeteria – School Lunch Program

 Students may bring a lunch to school or purchase a meal in the cafeteria.
 Milk and water are available for purchase.
-Monthly menus are available on the school web site.
-Lunch decisions may be made on a day-to-day basis.
+Monthly menus are available on the school Website.
+Lunch decisions may be made by students on a day-to-day basis.
 Metz Culinary Management is our food service provider.

-We use an automated purchasing and accounting system, Food Service Solutions, to manage cafeteria purchases.
-Parents are asked to deposit funds into their account which is debited as students purchase lunches, drinks, or other a la carte items.
+We now use an automated purchasing and accounting system, Food Service Solutions, to manage cafeteria purchases.
+Parents are asked to deposit funds into their school lunch account which is debited as students purchase lunches, drinks, or other a la carte items.
 Please wait for an activation letter from Mrs. Dorine Haberman to set up this account.

 Lunch Duty Volunteers

 Each family is expected to help with lunch duty at least three times a year.
 If your family is having trouble fulfilling this responsibility due to work schedules or other commitments, you may ask aunts, uncles, grandparents, or friends to fulfill this duty on your behalf.
 Each grade is assigned a month, and volunteer requests generally go out from the grade’s homeroom parent, using the “Time To Sign Up” method.
 Families are welcome to help with more than three shifts a year and are encouraged to watch for any late-breaking openings that tend to arise.
 Lunch duty is from 10:30 a.m. to noon on a typical day and involves either helping students purchase items using our computerized lunch program or distributing condiments, as well as wiping down tables between lunch shifts.
 Two lunch-duty helpers are required per day. **Volunteer clearances are not necessary to help with lunch duty.